rdaum/rart-rs/README.md

 # Ryan's Adaptive Radix Tree

-This is yet another performant implementation of an Adaptive Radix Tree (ART) in Rust.
+This is yet another implementation of an Adaptive Radix Tree (ART) in Rust.
 ARTs are an ordered associative (key-value) structure that outperform BTrees for many use cases.

 The implementation is based on the paper [The Adaptive Radix Tree: ARTful Indexing for Main-Memory Databases](https://db.in.tum.de/~leis/papers/ART.pdf) by Viktor Leis, Alfons Kemper, and Thomas Neumann.